How did the Art Coast of Michigan get its name?

 For all those travelers who are smiling at the goat picture and who love to visit the busy tourist towns and beaches but appreciate coming home to a quieter, smaller, more intimate backdrop- we are featuring two Michigan towns with so much to offer and are only a short drive to the Art Coast of Michigan.

-And featuring two quality-assured Michigan Bed and Breakfast Inns to stay at and to experience small-town America at its finest.
+And featuring three quality-assured Michigan Bed and Breakfast Inns to stay at and to experience small-town America at its finest.
 Staying at a Michigan Bed and Breakfast has so many advantages over staying at a hotel or Airbnb, including homemade breakfasts, caring innkeepers, unique properties, and local fare that many times is included in your amenities, such as locally made goat’s soap.
 It’s a better way to stay!

 Jade Estate in Allegan